My TimeClock Clients Keep Losing Connection

 When the TimeClock Server does not have a static IP, the address will change whenever the internet router reassigns IP addresses, leading to a loss of connection between the TimeClock Server and your TimeClock clients.

 To function properly, Virtual TimeClock requires the TimeClock Server computer to have a static IP address.
-To find out how to set up a static IP, visit this webpage and select your operating system.
-For more detailed information on static vs dyanamic IP addresses, review this Knowledge Base article.
+To find out how to set up a static IP, review our Assigning a Static IP Address article.